You’ve heard of the many benefits of yoga but don’t know how to start?

 This yoga pose is highly recommended for mind and body relaxation.

-This pose is easy to do, reduces stress, anxiety and fatigue.
+This pose is easy to do.
+It can reduce stress, anxiety and fatigue.

 Yoga doesn’t have to be complicated to be effective.
 It’s simply meant to make you feel free, powerful, and capable in all aspects of life.
 It is something you should be able to do without pushing yourself too hard.